eminarican/gopherformat/readme.md

 gophertunnel text tag preview plugin for goland

 todo:
-  - add auto expand collapse for tags based on focus
+  - auto expand & collapse for tags based on focus
-  - scan configuration files for tags
-  - highlight formatting signs
+  - verb counting for formatting signs
   - write a better readme :=